roblittlefield/urbanite/README.md

 ## Application Description

-Urbanite SF is a San Francisco law enforcement dispatched calls for service incident mapping web application.
-Built as a lightweight & straightforward alternative to other incident mapping apps with pay-walls and ads, Urbanite SF additionally provides call priority, status, exact response time, and CAD ID #.
+SFPD Calls is a San Francisco law enforcement dispatched calls for service incident mapping web application.
+Built as a lightweight & straightforward alternative to other incident mapping apps with pay-walls and ads, SFPD calls additionally provides call priority, status, exact response time, and CAD ID #.
 No user data is stored.
 The application was developed by Rob Littlefield.

 ## Features